 Sydney loves meeting new people and getting to know them.
 After almost forty years of leading Bible studies and teaching women and children, her greatest desire is to love God and others by directing them to Jesus.
 She earned an MABC (Master’s in Biblical Counseling) from Faith Bible Seminary in Lafayette, Indiana and is certified with ABC (Association of Biblical Counselors).
 In 2018 Sydney wrote Sanctuary: Help and Hope for Victims of Domestic Abuse, published by Focus Publishing.
-She and her family are active members of Faith Baptist Church in Iowa City.
+She and her family are active members of their local church.
 You can visit her blogs, Heart Quencher or Sanctuary to learn more.

 Grace Community Church, North Liberty

 Aimee is the Biblical Counseling Director at Grace Community Church in North Liberty, Iowa.
 She graduated from the University of Iowa in 2012 and worked in a developmental psycholinguistics lab before joining staff with Grace in 2014.
 She is passionate about people and their stories, and seeing Christ revolutionize both for His glory.
 This is what drove her to become a certified biblical counselor with ACBC (the Association of Certified Biblical Counselors).
 Aimee enjoys baking, witty words, high fives, and the well-played prank.
 Although she traded her hometown Colorado mountains for Iowa cornfields in 2008, she still humors her inner mountain-woman by hiking, kayaking and spending as much time as she can in the sunshine.